After an action-packed cricket season, there is an opportunity to pause, take a breath, reflect and plan.

 Pay for what you use.
 Also, no reliance on you checking the meter manually all the time.

-The energy market is constantly changing so whoever you’re with, it’s set to be a bumpy ride so keep a close eye on prices and deals in the next 6 months.
+The energy market is constantly changing so whoever you’re with, it’s set to be a bumpy ride in 2023 so keep a close eye on prices and deals in the next 6 months.

 100% renewable electricity and carbon-neutral gas in the UK is laudable – but a cricket club will be primarily thinking about price and that’s absolutely fair enough.